Jump to the content

-160 million girls and boys work worldwide.
-Half of them under conditions that are dangerous and exploitative: they pick cotton on pesticide -contaminated fields, whirls gold, mica or iron ore in narrow, unsecured shafts, they gave twelve hours a day in factories or are exposed to the arbitrariness of their employers - often for a hunger wages.
+138 million girls and boys work worldwide - 8 percent of all children worldwide.
+54 million work under conditions that are dangerous and exploitative: they pick cotton, mine gold, mica or iron ore in narrow, unsecured shafts, they piled up in factories twelve hours a day or are exposed to the arbitrariness of the arbitrariness of their employers, often for a hunger wage.
 There is no time for school and game.
-Stand up for these children.
+Stand up for these children with us!

 Your donation helps!